-The Flames traded D Jay Bouwmeester to St. Louis for G Reto Berra, D Mark Cundari and a 2013 first round pick (April 1, 2013)
+Flames trade D Jay Bouwmeester to Blues for G Reto Berra, D Mark Cundari and a 2013 1st-round pick (April 1, 2013)

 Continuing the “Feaster trades key assets for pennies on the dollar” trend is the second disappointing move he made preceding the 2013 trade deadline.
 Bouwmeester, a rangy, cerebral, minutes-eating defender, was sent away for an obscure goaltending prospect, a minor league defenseman and a mid-range first round pick.
 Considering that there was still a lot of tread left on Bouwmeester’s tires and that his contract both had term left and contained no restrictive movement clauses, the return was tremendously underwhelming.

-The Flames traded D Robyn Regehr, F Ales Kotalik and a 2012 second round pick to Buffalo for D Chris Butler and F Paul Byron (June 25, 2011)
+Flames trade D Robyn Regehr, F Ales Kotalik and a 2012 2nd-round pick to Sabres for D Chris Butler and F Paul Byron (June 25, 2011)

 On one hand, this trade succeeded in opening up cap space for the Flames to re-sign Alex Tanguay before he became an unrestricted free agent.
 But this was part of a Russian nesting doll of awful transactions: Kotalik had been acquired in a trade with the Rangers to unload Olli Jokinen and immediately became a toxic asset due to his diminishing speed and big cap hit.
 So the Flames had to package a second round pick in order to unload Kotalik.